Data Privacy Summary

 Electronic storage of personal data:

 The bulk of personal data is stored by the Institute electronically on our internal IT systems.
 These systems are fully protected by anti-virus and anti-malware software.
 Electronic data includes student application, admission and academic record, recruitment data and for successful applicants subsequent staff employment records, evidence of identity, contact information, financial information, family details, evidence of educational and training achieved and pursuing, copies of electronic correspondence.
 The main electronic systems in use in the Institute are the student records system Banner; the personnel system CORE HR/Payroll; the Procurement/Creditors payment system Agresso.
-Additionally the Library operates a computerised automation system –Koha Interleaf / Discovery Service EBSCO and Outlook is the system used for email.
+Additionally, the Library operates a computerised automation system –Koha Interleaf / Discovery Service EBSCO and Outlook is the system used for email.
+Report + Support system provided by Culture Shift is used to collate anonymous data to analyse trends in misconduct within higher education.

 Storage of hard copy (paper) files: